-Document Distribution.
+Document distribution.
 In the following, we examine the dependence of the system performance on the distribution of the documents over the peers.
 Thus, for a given rewiring strategy we measure both retrieval performance and network traffic for three different real-life document distributions.
 Figure 5 illustrates retrieval performance, in terms of recall and search messages, as a function of time for the RW strategy when the documents are distributed to the peers (i) uniformly, (ii) using a heavy-tailed distribution (i.e., zipf) and (iii) using the normal distribution.
-As shown in Figure 5(a), recall is marginally affected by the document distribution.
-In terms of network traffic, Figure 5(b) illustrates that the number of search messages is not affected by the document distribution to assign documents to peers.
+As shown in Fig. 5(a), recall is marginally affected by the document distribution.
+In terms of network traffic, Fig. 5(b) illustrates that the number of search messages is not affected by the document distribution.
+In the rest of this section, we use the uniform distribution to assign documents to peers.